Mitsubishi Shogun SUV (2007-2019) review

 The Shogun is available in different trim levels depending on whether you choose the three or five-door model.
 The three-door starts off with entry-level SG2 trim, with higher trim levels known as Warrior and Barbarian.
 The five-door model also starts with SG2, but then moves up through SG3 and SG4 trims on to the top-spec SG5 model.
 All cars come with alloy wheels, air-conditioning, cruise control, LED running lights, bright xenon headlights, automatic wipers, Bluetooth phone connectivity and remote central locking, with leather trim standard on all but the entry-level SG2.

-In terms of reliability, while the Shogun didn’t feature in our 2016 Driver Power customer satisfaction survey, it uses tried-and-tested mechanical parts and should live up to its robust nature.
+In terms of reliability, while the Shogun has not featured in our recent Driver Power customer satisfaction surveys, but it does use tried-and-tested mechanical parts and should live up to its robust nature.
 Safety is more of a grey area: while all Shoguns come with mandatory equipment like electronic stability control, anti-lock brakes and ISOFIX child-seat mounts, more advanced systems like autonomous emergency braking aren’t available.
 The Shogun also wasn’t put through Euro NCAP’s crash-testing programme, so no official safety ratings are available.